-With any market situation, if you steal money from someone, they will figure who took it and come after you.
-All of a sudden, your blue ocean market is a red ocean, filled with bloody battles to the death of one brand over the other.
-Just because you might be significantly better than whom you are fighting does not mean it will be easy.
+Suddenly, your blue ocean brand is playing in a red ocean, filled with bloody battles to the death of one brand over the other.
+Even though you might be significantly better than the brand you are fighting, it will be challenging.
 Make sure you are ready for battle.
-Think in terms of competitive market warfare.
-It might get bloody.
+Think about competitive strategy, as it might get bloody.

 Blue Ocean

-So, while blue ocean opportunities may not be as abundant as some would like to believe, they do exist for those who are willing to think differently, take risks, and break away from the status quo.
-The pursuit of blue ocean opportunities should inspire businesses to think creatively and drive innovation, ultimately leading to long-term success in an ever-changing world.
+In conclusion, while blue ocean opportunities may be scarce, they do exist for companies willing to innovate, take risks, and challenge the status quo.
+Pursuing blue ocean strategies encourages businesses to think differently and drive creativity, paving the way for long-term success in an ever-evolving landscape.

 Brand Strategy